SerenaDonadi/HIGH5_analyses/README.md

 check with Joacim and revise if needed

--Migratory population: if migratory at least once over the years, set to 1
+-Migratory population: if migratory at least once over the years, set to 1, otherwise 0.
+We are assuming that the population migration startegy is stable over the years, consistently with the assumption that obstaclesupp och ned did not change over time

 Predictive model for breakpoints: consider/fix all covariates included in THS.
 Consider interaction altitude * stream width.